Umayyad state of Córdoba: Emirate

 In 756, Abd al-Rahman I, a prince of the deposed Umayyad royal family, refused to recognize the authority of the Abbasid Caliphate and became an independent emir of Córdoba.
 He had been on the run for six years after the Umayyads had lost the position of caliph in Damascus in 750 to the Abbasids.
 Intent on regaining a position of power, he defeated the existing Muslim rulers of the area who had defied Umayyad and Abbasid rule.
 Abd al-Rahman I united various local fiefdoms into an independent emirate.
 The campaigns to unify al-Andalus went into Toledo, Zaragoza, Pamplona, and Barcelona and took over twenty-five years to complete.

 Despite the realm's independence from Baghdad, the emirate's rulers used the titles of emir or sultan until the mid-10th century and nominally recognized the suzerainty and legitimacy of the Abbasid Caliphs in Baghdad.

 For the next century and a half, his descendants continued to rule as the emirs of Córdoba, with nominal control over the rest of al-Andalus and sometimes parts of western Maghreb.
 Real control was always in question, particularly over the marches along the Christian border, where power depended on the competence of the individual emir.
 For example, the power of emir Abdullah ibn Muhammad al-Umawi (c.
 900) did not extend beyond Córdoba itself.

-Raids increased the emirate's size such as one to Corsica in 806.
+Raids increased the emirate's territory, such as one to Corsica in 806.
 In 818, the inhabitants of the al-Rabad suburb of Córdoba rose against Al-Hakam I. After the revolt's suppression, the inhabitants were expelled.
-Some settled in Fez or Alexandria, while others ended forming the Emirate of Crete in the 820s.
+Some settled in Fez or Alexandria, while others formed the Emirate of Crete in the 820s.

-Emir Abd al-Rahman I had used Berbers and the saqaliba for a permanent army of 40,000 to end the conflicts that had plagued the emirate.
-In the time of Emir Al-Hakam I, a palatine guard of 3,000 riders and 2,000 infantry was created made up of Slavic slaves.
+The founder Abd al-Rahman I had used Berbers and the saqaliba for a permanent army of 40,000 to end the conflicts that had plagued the emirate.
+In the time of Emir Al-Hakam I, a palatine guard of 3,000 riders and 2,000 infantry was manned by Slavic slaves.
 Under Emir Muhammad I, the army reached 35,000 to 40,000 combatants, half of them Syrian military contingents.

 An Umayyad expedition helmed by ʿIṣām al-Ḫawlānī conquered the Balearic Islands (the 'Eastern Islands') and incorporated them to Umayyad rule under emir Abdullah circa 902–903.